nrz/ylikuutio/README.md

 Q: What are the design goals for Ylikuutio?
 A: Ylikuutio aims to be a fast and flexible 3D game/simulation engine and fulfil my own requirements for my own indie game projects.
+   Ylikuutio aims to run fast also on low-end video cards.
+   Higher detail level may be offered for high-end video cards.

 Q: What are the target platforms of Ylikuutio?
 A: Ylikuutio targets Linux, Windows and Android, in this order.